-Brent hits 18-year low, U.S. crude dips below $20/bbl
+Brent tumbles to lowest since 2002, U.S. crude dips below $20/bbl

 Goldman Sachs analysts said demand from commuters and airlines, which account for about 16 million bpd of global consumption, may never return to previous levels.

-“This game of attrition is likely to drag prices even lower and even a price of $10 per barrel is no longer unimaginable,” said Hussein Sayed, analyst at FXTM.

-Graphic: oil prices IMAGE here
+Graphic: Oil prices here

 Graphic: Estimated 2020 cash costs for oil fields here

-Additional reporting by Devika Krishna Kumar in New York, Bozorgmehr Sharafedin in London, Sonali Paul in Melbourne, Yuka Obayashi in Tokyo, David Gaffen in New York and Florence Tan in Singapore; Editing by Marguerita Choy and Jan Harvey
+Additional reporting by Devika Krishna Kumar in New York, Bozorgmehr Sharafedin in London, Sonali Paul in Melbourne, Yuka Obayashi in Tokyo, David Gaffen in New York and Florence Tan in Singapore; Editing by Marguerita Choy, Jan Harvey and Cynthia Osterman